peter-grajcar/jax-diffusion/README.md

 # JAX Diffusion

-JAX implementation of DDIM network.
+JAX implementation of DDIM network for audio spectrogram generation.

 ![Animation of the diffusion process](diffusion.gif)